vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

   stopped for the reload to be allowed.

 `ct config replace` *ctid*
-  Replace the container's configuration file by data read from standard input.
+  Replace the container's configuration file by data read from the standard input.
   The entire configuration file is replaced and reloaded by *osctld*.
 The config file has to be in the correct format for the current `osctld` version and has to contain required options, otherwise errors may occur.
 This is considered